ppy/osu-wiki/wiki/Gameplay/Game_modifier/Classic/en.md

 <!-- TODO probably more detail above -->

-When viewed from osu!(lazer) or `Lazer mode` on the website, scores set in osu!stable automatically have this mod enabled with its default settings.
+When viewed from osu!(lazer) or with `Lazer mode` enabled on the website, scores set in osu!(stable) automatically have this mod enabled with its default settings.
 The mod's unranked status does not affect the scores in this case.

 ## Customisation

 ![Classic customisation options in the game client](/wiki/Gameplay/Game_modifier_(lazer)/img/customise/CL.png)

-- **No slider head accuracy requirement** (default: enabled): [Sliders](/wiki/Gameplay/Hit_object/Slider) will work the same way they used to in osu!stable, so slider heads don't have to be hit accurately.
+- **No slider head accuracy requirement** (default: enabled): [Sliders](/wiki/Gameplay/Hit_object/Slider) will work the same way they used to in osu!(stable), meaning slider heads do not have to be hit accurately.
-- **Apply classic note lock** (default: enabled): [Notelock](/wiki/Gameplay/Judgement/Notelock) will work the same way it used to in osu!stable.
+- **Apply classic note lock** (default: enabled): [Notelock](/wiki/Gameplay/Judgement/Notelock) will work the same way it used to in osu!(stable).
-- **Always play a slider's tail sample** (default: enabled): A slider's tail sample will always be played, even if it wasn't hit.
+- **Always play a slider's tail sample** (default: enabled): A slider's tail sample will always be played, even if it was not hit.
 - **Fade out hit circles earlier** (default: enabled): Hit circles will fade out into a miss, rather than after it.
-- **Classic health** (default: enabled): [Health](/wiki/Gameplay/Health) will work similar to how it used to in osu!stable.
+- **Classic health** (default: enabled): [Health drain](/wiki/Gameplay/Health) will work similar to how it used to in osu!(stable).

 *Note that these settings are only available in osu!.
 In osu!taiko and osu!mania, this mod cannot be customised.*